 - Publicly traded companies need to ensure all their financial records are 100-percent accurate.
 ERP software helps keep everything in line through Generally Accepted Accounting Principles (GAAP).

 - Small regional food manufacturers can benefit from the product traceability tools in a modern ERP system.
-These ensure companies are able to trace any instances of contamination or improper handling back to the source in their manufacturing plant.
+These ensure that companies are able to trace any instances of contamination or improper handling back to the source in their manufacturing plant.

 5. Give Employees More Power to Be Revenue Generators

 Inefficient processes and decentralized data mean greater labor costs for businesses.
-These can be especially detrimental for small to midsize businesses (SMBs) that have more limited resources.
+These can be especially detrimental for small to midsize businesses (SMBs) that have limited resources.

+ERP systems can automate and streamline daily processes, freeing up your employees’ time to do things that actually generate revenue.
 For example, software can automatically tie sales orders to the accounting system, or run reports without the need for complicated spreadsheets.